zaoyang/30-days-of-web-development/day-20/day-20.cq.md

 While some may consider Java "verbose", Java is also considered a relatively easy Programming Language to learn.
 It has an extensive class library, and a strong open-source community - meaning that a lot of functionality is already written for you.

 Java is used for both web applications, like Google Docs, and also for applications on your computer.
-For example, any Open Office[^openoffice] application - think applications like Microsoft Word or Excel - is written in Java.
+For example, any [Open Office](https://en.wikipedia.org/wiki/OpenOffice.org) application - think applications like Microsoft Word or Excel - is written in Java.

-Java is now owned by Oracle[^oracle], so if you are using Oracle products, then it's a safe bet that Java is involved.
+Java is now owned by [Oracle](https://www.oracle.com/sun/), so if you are using Oracle products, then it's a safe bet that Java is involved.

 Java is also a popular language for use in Android Smartphone applications, and the Internet of Things (IoT).

-T>The term IoT will come up in other Programming Languages.
-It essentially means anything that provides a system of related computer devices that talk to each other over a network[^iot].
-Examples include things like home security systems (e.g., Nest), or Amazon Alexa and Google Assistant[^iotex].
+T>The term [IoT](https://en.wikipedia.org/wiki/Internet_of_things) will come up in other Programming Languages.
+It essentially means anything that provides a system of related computer devices that talk to each other over a network.
+Examples include things like home security systems (e.g., Nest), or Amazon Alexa and Google Assistant.

 A downside of Java is that historically it tends to use up a lot of memory (though this has improved in recent years).
 It is powerful, but that power comes at a cost.